kahypar/mt-kahypar/README.md

 Running Mt-KaHyPar
 -----------

 Mt-KaHyPar has several configuration parameters.
-We recommend to use our preset types (also located in the `config` folder):
+We recommend to use one of our presets (also located in the `config` folder):

 - `default`: default parameters for Mt-KaHyPar-D/-Graph (`config/default_preset.ini`)
 - `default_flow`: extends the default preset with flow-based refinement (`config/default_flow_preset.ini`)